wendyyh/cse15l-lab-reports/lab_report_5.md

   I am aiming to set up a java class that contains a method `reversed` to reverse an array list by creating a new array list.
 Below is a screenshot of my code:
   ![javawrong](lab5_javawrong.png)
-  For my test case setup, I create a separate tester java file that contains several tests for the method `reversed`.
+  For my test case setup, I created a separate tester java file that contains several tests for the method `reversed`.
+The program passed the test case of inputing an empty array but failed to pass tests with non-empty array inputs.
 For the input array list `{1, 2, 3}`, my expected output would be `{3, 2, 1}`; for the input array list `{0, 2, 4, 6}`, my expected output would be `{6, 4, 2, 0}`.
 However, I am getting IndexOutOfBoundsException as what is mentioned above.
 Could you please help me locate the bug?
 Thank you so much!

 ## Part 1.2: Debugging Scenario - TA's Responses
 - **Title**: RE: Unexpected output & need help in debugging